 Your plumbing is going to need repair eventually; it’s inevitable.
 No doubt you’re not looking forward to the day when you have to shut all of your water off so someone can come and do the work.

 We have a way around that.
 Installing separate shut off valves on your fixtures will eliminate the all water or no water problem, because you’ll be able to turn off the water to different parts of the house when you need to.
 That way if you have a problem with your bathroom, you can still use the kitchen sink.

 How many times have we been terrified to hear that drip, drip, drip of the faucet, so we make sure the taps are turned off as tight as they can go?

 This is actually bad for your tap’s seal; it wears it out more quickly because of the increased pressure it is experiencing every time it is turned to tight.
 Think of it like a pencil; the more pressure you put on it, the more worn down it gets.

 To avoid this, turn the tap until you feel the natural stopping point; don’t force it closed.
 Like the pencil, you want to apply the amount of pressure that is just right.

-You can take all the preventative measures in the world, but like anything else, time will take a toll on your plumbing.
-You’re eventually going to have a problem.
+You can take all the preventative measures in the world, but like anything else, time will take a toll on your plumbing, and eventually, you’re going to have a problem.

 We’re here for when the going gets tough.
-We handle everything from plumbing repairs to full or partial replacements, and everything in between.
+Our plumbing services in Ottawa include everything from plumbing repairs to full or partial replacements, and everything in between.
 We’ll do it all, and we’ll do it right, guaranteed.